RossBugginsNHS/mynhs/csharpclientsdk/docs/DigitalHealthToolsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)
 <a name="posthealthcheck"></a>
 # **PostHealthCheck**
-> DigitalHealthCheckResult PostHealthCheck (DigitalHealthCheckRequest body)
+> DigitalHealthCheckResult PostHealthCheck (DigitalHealthCheckRequestAll body)

 Run a health check on provided data